CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller.md

         },
         ```

-    - onSalesOrderRefresh – this function simply refresh data in the sales orders table – we need this to update attachments count.
+    - onSalesOrderRefresh – This function is responsible for refreshing the data in the Sales Orders table.
+It's essential to call this after adding an attachment to ensure the updated attachment count is accurately reflected in the table.

         ```js
         onSalesOrderRefresh: function () {